 Today is September 20th, 2017.
 What you are about to read is from May something or other, 2014.
 Without giving to much detail, I just want to say that 2014 was the year I began realizing that I was waking up to all that surrounds me.

 This is the first thing I had written in ages.
-Speculate with me, does this version of me really still exist, or am I continuing it’s story by giving it attention?
+Speculate with me, does this version of me really still exist, or am I continuing this story by giving it attention?

 Please enjoy a little glimpse into the past: